-- I. At the initial visit, a complete history and physical exam are performed, including a detailed gynecologic, contraceptive, and pregnancy history. - II.
-The components of the annual women's health preventative services: - A. Blood pressure, weight checks and body mass index - B. Blood glucose and cholesterol levels if risk factors for development of Diabetes and/or Heart Disease are present (Heart Disease remain #1 killer of women) - C. Breast exam - D. Pelvic exam including Pap smear, after age 21 (frequency to be determined according to patient risk levels), and STD screen - E. Colon Cancer screening beginning at age 50 or earlier depending on risk - F. Tobacco screening and counseling - III.
+- I. At the initial visit, a complete history including menstrual and reproductive health and physical exam are performed. - II.
+The components of the annual women's health preventative services: - A. Blood pressure, weight check and body mass index - B. Blood glucose and cholesterol levels if risk factors for development of Diabetes and/or Heart Disease are present (Heart Disease remain #1 killer of women) - C. Breast exam - D. Pelvic exam including Pap smear, after age 21 (frequency to be determined according to patient risk levels), and STD screen - E. Colon Cancer screening beginning at age 50 or earlier depending on risk - F. Tobacco, alcohol, and drug use screening and counseling - G. Dietary/ nutrition, and physical activity assessment - H. Sexual practices - III.
 The health care provider will review patients' contraceptive methods and ensure patients' satisfaction with their method of choice.
 The importance of practicing safe sex at every encounter should be stressed.
-The most commonly used types of contraceptive methods are: - A. Oral contraceptive pill - B. Depo-Provera - C. Condom - D. Diaphragm - E. IUD - F. Tubal ligation - G. Ortho Evra - H. Implantable contraception (Implanon) - IV.
-If the patient desires to become pregnant, counseling should emphasize the importance of early prenatal care, proper diet, use of vitamins and folic acid, and avoidance of alcohol, tobacco, and other drugs. - V. Monthly self breast exams should be reinforced and correct techniques reviewed.
+The most commonly used types of contraceptive methods are: - A. Oral contraceptive pill - B. Depo-Provera - C. Condom - D. IUD - E. Implantable contraception - F. Tubal Ligation - IV.
+If the patient desires to become pregnant, preconception counseling should emphasize the importance of early prenatal care, proper diet, use of vitamins and folic acid, and avoidance of alcohol, tobacco, and other drugs. - V. Monthly self breast exams should be reinforced and correct techniques reviewed.
 A clinical breast exam should be performed yearly. - VI.
 Women should receive regular mammogram screening appropriate for their age group and risk profile. - VII.
-Women who are menopausal should be counseled regarding latest recommendations regarding hormone replacement therapy.
+Women who are menopausal should be counseled regarding latest recommendations regarding hormone replacement therapy and their options for symptom management.
 Treatment should be based on the delicate balance between benefit versus risk. - VIII.
-The importance of exercise at every age should be stressed and the significance of a balanced diet with calcium supplementation at an early age in the prevention of osteoporosis should be reviewed.
-A low fat and reduced carbohydrate diet should be reinforced and the risks of obesity discussed.
+The patient should be counseled regarding diet and nutrition and incorporating regular physical activity into daily routines.
+The importance of exercise at every age should be stressed and the significance of a balanced diet with calcium supplementation at an early

-- IX.
-Women with high risk factors should be screened for substance abuse and receive appropriate counseling and rehabilitation. - X. Risk reduction education and HIV testing should be offered to sexually active individuals. - XI.
+- age in the prevention of osteoporosis should be reviewed.
+A low fat and reduced carbohydrate diet should be reinforced and the risks of obesity discussed. - IX.
+Women with high risk factors should be screened for substance abuse and receive appropriate counseling and rehabilitation. - X. High risk reduction education and STD including HIV testing should be offered to sexually active individuals. - XI.
 A safety assessment to screen for domestic violence and a mental health assessment to screen for depression and other disorders should be performed regularly. - XII.
-The need for immunizations should be evaluated including: - A. Td booster every 10 years; administer a dose of Tdap if not previously received - B. Influenza vaccine annually - C. Pneumococcal vaccine for the elderly/high risk individuals - D. Hepatitis B vaccines in high risk persons - E. Varicella vaccines in susceptible individuals - F. HPV vaccines to 26 years of age - G. Herpes Zoster vaccine at age 60 or older.
+The need for immunizations should be evaluated including: - A. Td booster every 10 years; administer a dose of Tdap if not previously received; Tdap is recommended with each pregnancy - B. Influenza vaccine annually - C. Pneumococcal vaccine for the elderly/high risk individuals - D. Hepatitis B vaccines in high risk persons - E. Varicella vaccines in susceptible individuals - F. HPV vaccines to 26 years of age - G. Herpes Zoster vaccine at age 60 or older.